 - 3. Bill of Materials and Budget - a.
 Budget should identify the following costs: - i.
 Parts/components - ii.
 Potential labor costs - 4.
 Programming Algorithm/Flow Chart - 5.
 System Layout (Layout of Major Components in the System) - 6.
 Power Circuit Diagram/One-Line Diagram (Electric) - 7.
-Mechanical Circuit Diagram (Hydraulic and/or Pneumatic) - 8.
-I/O Diagrams (Interface of sensors/transducers, switches, etc. to controller) - 9.
-Control program (PLC program in Connected Components or other controller) - 10.
+I/O Diagrams (Interface of sensors/transducers, switches, etc. to controller) - a.
+Chart that shows the detail of I/O connections to the controller (list out pin numbers or other detail of the proposed/final wiring) - 8.
+Control program (PLC program in Connected Components or other controller) - 9.
 Conclusion - a.
 Problems encountered - b.
 Changes to the design group would choose to make with more time, resources, etc. - B. Presentation (25% of total grading): The presentation should come from the perspective if you were trying to sell the Automation System to investors (think the TV show "Shark Tank" with a more detailed presentation on the technical aspects).
 Tell us why your idea solves a problem and why it is the "right" solution for the problem. - 1.
 Methodology review for choosing your Automation System project - 2.
 Overview of the functional specification of the Automation System - 3.
 Overview of the budget - 4.
 Overview of the system layout - 5.
 Overview of the program algorithm - 6.
 Conclusion (sales pitch) - a.
 Utilize different tools/apps to present your ideas, including, but not limited to: - PowerPoint Slides - Youtube or other electronic video methods - 7.
 Creativity and originality with the presentation - C. Product Demonstration (will be part of the Presentation) (25% of total grading) - 1.
 Is the final Automation System functional to the specification? - 2.
 What are the aesthetics of the Automation System?